-7.1 General objective To provide the course graduate with a set of competencies, skills and level of knowledge about him/herself which allows the formation of a competitive advantage and to provide to course graduate with a better understanding of his/her current academic status and curriculum 7.2 Specific objectives To facilitate domain-specific learning and knowledge acquisition by providing a larger perspective on personal and professional development; To enhance personal determination and academic engagement as a basis for future competitiveness; To allow the course graduate to acquire specific tools and skills needed for personal and professional assessment, engagement, planning, organizing, expression, and networking.
+7. Distribute Confession (as 1 courts in the Key Compessiones games) 7.1 General objective To provide the course graduate with a set of competencies, skills and level of knowledge about him/herself which allows the formation of a competitive advantage and to provide to course graduate with a better understanding of his/her current academic status and curriculum 7.2 Specific objectives To facilitate domain-specific learning and knowledge acquisition by providing a larger perspective on personal and professional development; To enhance personal determination and academic engagement as a basis for future competitiveness; To allow the course graduate to acquire specific tools and skills needed for personal and professional assessment, engagement, planning, organizing, expression, and networking.